 - if a responsibility is shared, explaining how it applies to the different individuals sharing it in practice; and - breaking down certain responsibilities into key component tasks.
-While the PRA does not expect firms to list every task relating to every responsibility, some description of the tasks is expected, particularly for certain Prescribed Responsibilities, which sometimes provide a high-level description of an area likely to comprise multiple underlying key deliverables. - For example, the Prescribed Responsibility 'for developing and maintaining the firm's recovery plan and resolution pack and for overseeing the internal processes regarding their governance" in Rule 4.1(10) of the Allocation of Responsibilities part of the Rulebook will include a range of tasks under the Recovery Plan and Resolution Pack parts of the Rulebook which firms are expected to reflect in the SoR of the SMF(s) to whom this responsibility is allocated, such as; - presenting the recovery plan to the management body for approval before submitting it to the PRA; and - o ensuring the PRA is notified of any material changes made to the resolution pack promptly and, in any event, within one month of making any such change. - 2.49 In order to avoid the risk of SoRs becoming unduly complex, heavily caveated or unclear, the PRA has a suggested in the Statement of Responsibilities template a 300 word limit as a guide to the amount of free text that firms should use to describe each responsibility which they allocate to a Senior Manager (Prescribed, Overall and/or Additional).
+While the PRA does not expect firms to list every task relating to every responsibility, some description of the tasks is expected, particularly for certain Prescribed Responsibilities, which sometimes provide a highlevel description of an area likely to comprise multiple underlying key deliverables. - For example, the Prescribed Responsibility 'for developing and maintaining the firm's recovery plan, resolution pack and, where relevant, resolution assessment, and for overseeing the internal processes regarding their governance' in Rule 4.1(10) of the Allocation of Responsibilities part of the Rulebook will include a range of tasks under the Recovery Plan, Resolution Pack and Resolution Assessment parts of the Rulebook which firms are expected to reflect in the SoR of the SMF(s) to whom this responsibility is allocated, such as; - presenting the recovery plan to the management body for approval before submitting it to the PRA; - ensuring the PRA is notified of any material changes made to the resolution pack promptly and, in any event, within one month of making any such change; and - (where relevant) ensuring the report of the resolution assessment is presented to the management body for approval before submitting it to the PRA.

+2.49 In order to avoid the risk of SoRs becoming unduly complex, heavily caveated or unclear, the PRA has a suggested in the Statement of Responsibilities template a 300 word limit as a guide to the amount of free text that firms should use to describe each responsibility which they allocate to a Senior Manager (Prescribed, Overall and/or Additional).
 The PRA considers that 300 words should be sufficient for firms to provide an appropriate level of detail on each responsibility they allocate.
 However, save for smaller, less complex firms, it is equally likely that text significantly below the suggested 300 words will fall below the level of detail necessary to appropriately facilitate supervisory interactions.

-- 2.50 Moreover, the PRA recognises that larger firms commonly have more complex governance arrangements, particularly if they are part of a group.
+2.50 Moreover, the PRA recognises that larger firms commonly have more complex governance arrangements, particularly if they are part of a group.
 There may be situations where a firm legitimately needs to exceed the suggested 300 word limit for one, some, or all responsibilities of Senior Managers.
-As long as the information is clear, relevant and useful to facilitate supervisory interactions, the PRA will not discourage firms from exceeding the suggested 300 word limit. - 2.50A However, the PRA also expects firms to avoid superfluous or unnecessary text in SoRs.
-The aim of free text in SoRs should be to elaborate on the areas which an individual is responsible for, rather than on how that individual discharges their responsibilities or the generic competencies and skills required to perform that particular SMF.
-This information can, nonetheless, be useful in other contexts, such as the PRA's initial assessment of the individual's fitness and propriety, and firms are encouraged to include it in supporting documentation such as role profiles. - 2.51 The responsibilities of SMFs must be set out in their SoRs and the firm's MRM, which are the mandatory, standard document required by FSMA and/or the PRA Rulebook. - 2.51A However, the PRA does not forbid or discourage firms from also including information about an SMF's responsibilities in non-mandatory, internal, supporting documents, such as role profiles, if they elect to do so as long as this does not lead to the omission of such information from the SoR and MRM. - 2.51B In addition, role profiles and similar documents can provide valuable information in an accessible format about an SMF beyond what must be included in SoRs and MRMs, such as a: - description of the key competencies, experience and expertise requirements of the role; - lists of key direct reports; and/or - committees below board level which the SMF chairs or is a member of.
+As long as the information is clear, relevant and useful to facilitate supervisory interactions, the PRA will not discourage firms from exceeding the suggested 300 word limit.

+2.51 The responsibilities of SMFs must be set out in their SoRs and the firm's MRM, which are the mandatory, standard document required by FSMA and/or the PRA Rulebook.

+2.51A However, the PRA does not forbid or discourage firms from also including information about an SMF's responsibilities in non-mandatory, internal, supporting documents, such as role profiles, if they elect to do so as long as this does not lead to the omission of such information from the SoR and MRM.

+2.51B In addition, role profiles and similar documents can provide valuable information in an accessible format about an SMF beyond what must be included in SoRs and MRMs, such as a:

+- description of the key competencies, experience and expertise requirements of the role; - lists of key direct reports; and/or - committees below board level which the SMF chairs or is a member of.